rsulli55/DiceGame/README.md

 - Implement a networked version of the dice game Qwixx to play with friends and family during the coronavirus lockdown
 - Learn/practice modern software development tools and techniques e.g.
-using CMake for the build system, conan for package management, writing unit tests with Catch2, etc.
+  1. Use CMake for the build system to make cross platform (Linux, Windows, Mac) building smooth
+  2. Use conan for package/dependency management
+  3. Writing unit tests with Catch2

 ### Current Network Architecture
 The game currently uses SFML for networking.
 Messages are sent through the `SFML::Network::Packet` class